Abdullah Shah Ghazi: Langar

 The "langar," or free kitchen, provides meals three times a day, seven days a week, serving individuals in need.
 This initiative began in the 1930s by Syed Nadir Ali Shah, the shrine's custodian at the time.
 Following his passing in 1974, the tradition was continued by his successor, Syed Arif Ali Shah.
 This charitable service has been consistently upheld by his disciples ever since.

 Association with Abdullah Al Ashtar

 Abdullah Shah Ghazi has often been associated with Abdullah Al Ashtar who was the son of Muhammad al-Nafs al-Zakiyya who fled to Sindh after his father's rebellion in 762.
-However this has caused some confusions since some reports say that Abdullah Shah Ghazi came to Sindh during the time of the Umayyads and was killed by them, whereas the historical Abdullah Al Ashtar came during the Abbasid rule and was killed by the Abbasid governor.